jasemccarty/Modules/VSANSC2N/README.md

 Set-VsanHostWitnessTraffic – Set Witness traffic for hosts in a 2 Node cluster

-# Function for VM Placement
+# Functions for Stretched Clusters or 2 Node
-Set-VsanStretchedClusterDrsRules – Place VM’s on either site based on a VM tag
+Set-VsanStretchedClusterDrsRules - Place VM’s on either site based on a VM tag

+Set-VsanStretchedClusterPreferredFaultDomain - Set or Toggle the Current Preferred Fault Domain